stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 - What mechanisms can be implemented to handle broken promises more effectively, ensuring minimal disruption to the system?
 - Regarding the design choice of using a separate `Accept()` and `HandleMessage()` method -- does this not break promise theory's principle of not making promises on behalf of others?
 If there is a separate `Accept()` and `HandleMessage()` method, this means that the `Accept()` code path is making a promise on behalf of the `HandleMessage()` code path.
 What are the implications of this?
 Should this design be changed?
 - How does the kernel determine the best route when multiple modules provide promises to handle a message?
+- How will the system manage latency in the context of decentralized and distributed nodes?
+- What measures can be taken to ensure data consistency across the decentralized cache system over unreliable networks?

 ## Suggestions for Improving this Document